fogbender/b2b-saaskit/src/content/setup/production.md

 1. Press "Save"

-1. (optional) Locate "Configuration" - "User Schema" in the sidebar.
-Enable "Profile Picture" (nicer avatars), "Name" (to show it instead of email).
+1. [Optional] Locate "Configuration" - "User Schema" in the sidebar.
+Enable "Profile Picture" (for nicer avatars) and "Name" (to show name instead of email)

 1. Locate the "Integrate your product" - "Backend integration" page